 - 2 teaspoons fresh thyme or 1 teaspoon dried

 - salt and pepper

 - garnish with parmesan if desired and more fresh thyme

 - Wash and pat dry chicken.
 Sprinkle liberally with salt and pepper on both sides

 - Heat large skillet or dutch oven over medium high heat.

 - Add olive oil and butter.
 Heat about two minutes until bubbly.

-- Sear chicken for 2-3 minutes on each side until a nice crust forms. (chicken will not be cooked through but will continue cooking with orzo).
+- Place chicken in pan, sear for about 4 minutes on each side until a nice crust forms. (chicken will not be cooked through but will continue cooking with orzo).

 - Remove seared chicken to plate and keep warm.

 - Add mushrooms to hot skillet and sauté until golden.